 Possess strong organizational and project management skills and the ability to handle high volume and balance competing demands; and

-Have good judgment, a high level of professional integrity and the discretion, tact and ability to maintain
+Have good judgment, a high level of professional integrity and the discretion, tact and ability to maintain confidentiality.

 The New York Times Company is an Equal Opportunity Employer and does not discriminate on the basis of an individual's sex, age, race, color, creed, national origin, alienage, religion, marital status, pregnancy, sexual orientation or affectional preference, gender identity and expression, disability, genetic trait or predisposition, carrier status, citizenship, veteran or military status and other personal characteristics protected by law.
 All applications will receive consideration for employment without regard to legally protected characteristics.